maimoonaamjid/AI-Facial-Emotion-Detection/README.md

 # 📊 Dataset

 The project is trained on facial expression images containing seven emotion classes.
+You can download this dataset from https://www.kaggle.com/datasets/msambare/fer2013

 Dataset Structure